atomicoo/FCH-TTS/README_en.md

 - In [wavegan](https://github.com/atomicoo/ParallelTTS/tree/wavegan) branch, code of `vocoder` is from [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN).
 Since the method of acoustic feature extraction is not compatible, it needs to be transformed.
 See [here](https://github.com/atomicoo/ParallelTTS/blob/4eb44679271494f1d478da281ae474a07dfe77c6/synthesize.wave.py#L79-L85).
 - The input of mandarin model is pinyin.
 Because of the lack of punctuations in [BiaoBei](https://www.data-baker.com/open_source.html)'s raw pinyin sequence and the incomplete alignment model training, there's something wrong with the rhythm of synthesized samples.
+- I haven't trained a Korean vocoder specially, and just use the vocoder of LJSpeech (22050 Hz), which might slightly affect the quality of synthesized audio.

 ## References